The question of I'm doing Whole30 "Do I Need to Start Over" comes up quite frequently with Whole30iers, even though the rules are very clear.

 Your on Whole30 "I messed up, do I have to start over?"
 The short answer is yes.
 I know this sounds negative.
 And I'm not trying to be mean.
 Don't look at it that way.
 Instead of thinking of it as starting over, just add the number of days you need to complete to make it 30 consecutive days of Whole30 eating.

 For example if you messed up on day 15, just add another 15 days once you reach day 30.
-Yes, it will mean that rather than 30 days, you will have done 45 days, with one non-compliant day in middle.
+Yes, it will mean that rather than 30 days, you will have done 45 days, with one non-compatible day in middle.
 But, look at it from a positive perspective.
 You are doing this for you!

 Don't just quit because you messed up - that's too easy.
 You should be proud of yourself even if you only make it to day 15.
 Remember, you are doing this for you.
 You deserve this!
 And you won't get the full benefits of Whole30 unless you complete 30 consecutive days according to the program rules.